Civitasv/cmake-tools.nvim/README.md

 >
 > It is a fork from the brilliant [neovim-cmake](https://github.com/Shatur/neovim-cmake).
 Since I change too much of it, So I make a new repo to develop it.

-The goal of this plugin is to offer a comprehensive, convenient, and powerfull workflow for CMake-based projects in Neovim, comparable to the functionality provided by [vscode-cmake-tools](https://github.com/microsoft/vscode-cmake-tools) for Visual Studio Code.
+The goal of this plugin is to offer a comprehensive, convenient, and powerful workflow for CMake-based projects in Neovim, comparable to the functionality provided by [vscode-cmake-tools](https://github.com/microsoft/vscode-cmake-tools) for Visual Studio Code.

 ## :sparkles: Installation

 - Require Neovim (>=0.7).
 - Require [plenary](https://github.com/nvim-lua/plenary.nvim).
 - Install it like any other Neovim plugin.
-  - [lazy.nvim](https://github.com/folke/lazy.nvim): `return { 'Civitasv/cmake-tools.nvim }`
+  - [lazy.nvim](https://github.com/folke/lazy.nvim): `return { 'Civitasv/cmake-tools.nvim' }`
   - [packer.nvim](https://github.com/wbthomason/packer.nvim): `use 'Civitasv/cmake-tools.nvim'`
   - [vim-plug](https://github.com/junegunn/vim-plug): `Plug 'Civitasv/cmake-tools.nvim'`